VolleyIndustries/readme/faq.md

 Frequently asked questions
 ==

-***What is Volleying?***
+***What is volleying?***

-Volleying is the (fun) act of forwarding a request to a friend.
+Volleying is the fun act of forwarding a request to a friend.
 Volley requests when you know someone who is better suited to help with it.
 Don't worry: the author of the request won't know who you volleyed it to, so there's no pressure on your friend to reply.

 ***Why does Volley require Google sign in and contacts permissions?***